jiaolyulu/kineticSculpture/fusion360.md

 ### **Body and Component**

+When we do assembly, we should make everything a component

 ### **Paste and paste new**

 Paste: add an instance

 Paste New: add another instance

+edit the second bar

 ### **insert Mcmaster Component**

+6627T53_Position-Control DC Motor

+& ground the component

+### **revolute joint**j

+J is the shortcut for joint

+create 2 revolute joints

 ### **Activate and Isolate**

 Activate an object would activate the timeline of a component

+Create the sliding groove

+### **toggle colorful mode**

+Shift+N, or inspect toogle component color cycling mode.

+### **Align objects**

+Modify, Align..
+We usually align things first and then move it to get the right position.

+### **Joint && As-built Joint**

+Joint: When the parts are not in right position & when it is easy to dimension the joint

+As-built joint: When you already align every components and just want to make a joint without any potential translate

 ### **Timeline**